 Almsgiving is about turning the worthless things of this vain and swiftly-passing life into a means of giving to another human being the eternal love of God.

 The early Christians caused astonishment to the secular society around them precisely because they showed such indifference towards wealth, freely distributing it to those whom society scorned as worthless.
-And yet somehow, this same contempt for worldliness has somehow been slowly transformed into a desire to make sure that everyone has plenty of stuff.
+And yet this same contempt for worldliness has somehow been slowly transformed into a desire to make sure that everyone has plenty of stuff.

 Consider the following passage from the books of Acts: